Boxed warning: In other jurisdictions

 In China, a warning text (警示语) may be added to a package insert, either voluntarily by the manufacturer or at the request of NMPA (formerly CFDA, the Chinese counterpart of FDA).
-Although no formatting requirement is found in law, the typical formatting is similar to the American counterpart with black-boxed text at the top of the insert.
+Although no formatting requirement is found in law, the typical formatting is similar to the American counterpart with boxed text at the top of the insert.
 The CFDA/NMPA has used its power to mandate a warning on fluoroquinolones, ceftriaxone, aciclovir, and pioglitazone.

 Health Canada terms its version of boxed warnings "serious warnings and precautions box".
 The formatting is similar to the US counterpart; an example for Paxlovid can be seen on Pfizer's website.

-France uses color-coded pictographs to indicate levels of drugs countraindicated in driving.
-Japan uses pictographs and text.